seqan/seqan3/doc/tutorial/argument_parser/index.md

 \snippet doc/tutorial/argument_parser/small_snippets.cpp add_positional_option

-Additionally to the variable that will store the value, you need to pass a description.
+In addition to the variable that will store the value, you need to pass a description.
 This description will help users of your application to understand how the option is affecting your program.

-\note As the name suggest, positional options are identified by their position.
+\note As the name suggests, positional options are identified by their position.
 In SeqAn, the first `add_positional_option()` will be linked to the first command line argument that is neither an option-value pair nor a flag.
 So the order of initialising your parser determines the order of assigning command line arguments to the respective variables.
 We personally recommend to always use regular options (id-value pairs) because they are more expressive and it is easier to spot errors.

 You can add an option like this: